 The Noise function is selected by pressing the FUNCTION AMPL/NOISE key twice, or only once if the function was already 'Amplitude'.
-It is available in both analog and digital modes.

-The Noise function is virtually identical to the Amplitude function, except that the reading rate is slowed down to provide more stable readings under noisy conditions.
+The Noise function is virtually identical to the Amplitude function, except that the each reading displayed is actually the average of the last eight readings.
+This provides more stable readings under noisy conditions.

-Figure 4-16 Main Panel in NOISE Function
+Figure 4-14.
+Main Panel in NOISE Function

-Figure 4-17 Block Diagram of Analog NOISE Measurement
+Figure 4-15.
+Block Diagram of NOISE Measurement